taiwo2/Catalogue-Recipe/README.md

 - LinkedIn: [Taiwo Adetona](https://www.linkedin.com/in/taiwo-adetona/)

 - Twitter: [@TaiwoAdetona4](https://twitter.com/TaiwoAdetona4/)

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page]https://github.com/rindrajosia/recipes-redux/issues).
+Feel free to check the [issues page](../../issues/).

+## Show your support

+Give a ⭐️ if you like this project!

+## Acknowledgments

+- Microverse, for the lessons and tips.

+## 📝 License

+MIT License